cesario913/White-Boards-Photos/README.md

 # How to use it ?

 > [!warning]
-> before following these steps you should know that this project is a WIP so there will be missing things thry will be tracked in ["this chapeter"](#aknown_issues)
+> before following these steps you should know that this project is a WIP so there will be missing things,
+> they will be tracked in ["this chapter"](#aknown_issues) hopefully